How to apply

 The PhD application process

-The application window for this academic year is now closed and will reopen in November 2021, with Studentships being advertised shortly afterwards
+The application window for this academic year 2022/23 is now closed and will reopen in November 2022, with scholarships and bursaries being advertised shortly afterwards.

 To be eligible to apply for next academic year, you must hold a first degree (a first or equivalent) in a subject related to your proposed research topic.